fbpx

 • Perform Handler duties while commanding a trained explosive working dog

-• Responsible for maintaining training records
+• Handler will be responsible for maintaining training records

 • Responsible for maintaining training records, care, and maintenance of assigned certified canine.
 The assigned canine must be permitted to live inside the employee’s residence.
 The employee’s residence must be adequate, indoor, and climate-controlled for the canine.
 The canine living area at the employee’s residence is subject to reoccurring inspections.